-I believe I am well qualified to take a leadership role, and I want to bring my experience and knowledge back to the table to lead positive changes.
-During the past term I tried hard to avoid being drawn into the personal conflicts, and to remain neutral and professional.
-I will bring a voice of reason and experience to Council discussions.
+I believe I am well qualified to take a leadership role, and I want to bring my experience and knowledge back to the Council table to lead positive changes.
+I have always tried hard to bring a moderate, thoughtful voice of reason and experience to Council discussions.
 I hope that my track record shows a pattern of thoughtful, reasoned, and sensible decision-making.

 During my career I have worked in unions and in management, and have been able to relate well with all sides of the political spectrum.
 I have worked in all areas of the city and come to know people from all walks of life.
 I have sat on or chaired numerous executive boards.
 I have enjoyed leadership roles which required me to be a good listener and a reasoned thinker.
-My experiences have taught me how to be decisive, and to make evidence-based decisions in a fair and impartial manner – recognizing that for every decision some people are going to be unhappy!
+My experiences have taught me how to be decisive, and to make evidence-based decisions in a fair and impartial manner in recognizing that for every decision not everybody will be happy!

-We need to re-focus on our civic mandate to oversee the responsible operation of our city through provision of basic core services.
-We need to remember five broad community values as identified in the 2016-19 Strategic Plan: economic health, environmental responsibility, social equity, cultural vitality, and active lifestyle.
+But more immediately, we need to re-focus on our civic mandate to oversee the responsible operation of our city through provision of basic core services.
+We need to remember five broad community values as identified in previous strategic plans: economic health, environmental responsibility, social equity, cultural vitality, and active lifestyle.
 Each of those lenses is important in decision-making.

 In all of the above there must be open, honest, and respectful communication and consultation with the community and of course responsible use of taxpayers' money.